MCBE-Speedrunning/Speedrunning-Rulebook/global/README.md

 ## Timing Rules

+* Timing is based on RTA (Real Time Attack).
+Once you start a run and the time begins, you can only stop the time by completing your run.
+* Timing WILL continue if the game is in a paused state as well as if the player uses the chat.
+* Timing WILL continue during both the Nether and End dimension "Loading Terrain" screens.
+    - Excludes when running the "Enter Nether" category.

 ### Timing starts when:
-* Any input, except changing perspective, opening chat, emote, or the pause menu.
-* Any sort of player movement, or if the player takes damage that has any form of knockback.
+* Any controllable player movement.
+(Moving, crouching, punching, etc).
+* Any damage is taken to player.
+(Mobs attacking you, starvation, drowning etc)
+* Any other visible input.
+(Opening inventory etc).
-* For cooperative runs, timing starts when any of the players performs one of the actions mentioned above.
+* Any player does any of the above.
+(For Cooperative runs).
-### Notes/Exceptions:
-* If the player spawns inside a block and gets pushed by it, the timer does not start.
+* When the action takes place.
+(For Touchscreen runs).
+### Timing does NOT start when:
+* Changing perspective's
+* Emoting.
+* Pausing the game.
+* Being pushed by spawning inside of a block.
+* Water moves the player
-* Inputs that have no effect, such as right clicking nothing, do not start the timer.
+* Inputs that have no impact or effect.
+(Right clicking nothing, pressing unbounded controls etc).
-* On runs played using touchscreen, time starts when the action takes place, and not when a button is touched.
+* A button is touched (For Touchscreen runs).
 * You may wait for a reasonable amount of time at the start of your run for the world to load.
     * If a reasonable amount of time is exceeded, the time starts on world load.
     * A reasonable amount of time is up to the examiner's discretion.
-* Full game runs time with full second precision.
-In the case of a tie, runs will be timed with millisecond precision.
+* Full game runs (Random/Set Seed) are timed with tfull second precision only.
+In the case of a tie, runs will then be timed with millisecond precision.
-* Individual level runs are timed with millisecond precision.
+* Individual level runs (Obtain Item, Obtain Dyes etc) are always timed with millisecond precision.

 ## World Creation Rules

+World names may be changed from the default name.

 **NOTE: All videos must display the world creation settings**